cseanburns/journal-issues/manuscript.md

 bibliographic databases constantly varied the number of search results over the course of a year of searching because of likely changes to the bibliographic records.
+This is surprising.
 In the print-era,
 bibliographic records were largely fixed.
 Because many journals,
-especially those that continue to print hard copy, try to have it both ways (print and digital workflows), the result is over complicated searching.
+especially those that continue to print hard copy, try to have it both ways (print and digital workflows), the result is, as described above, an over-complicated search system.
 This kind of complication is strictly the result of cross-walking a print-based workflow onto a digital-based workflow.